MichaelAquilina/zsh-history-filter/README.rst

 Usage
 -----

-After installation_, set the environment variable ``HISTORY_FILTER_EXCLUDE`` to an array array of keywords file. that will be used to determine when to filter out the command from history.
+After installation_, set the environment variable ``HISTORY_FILTER_EXCLUDE`` to an array of keywords file. that will be used to determine when to filter out the command from history.

 Example: